armory/docs/content/en/docs/installation/operator.md

 ### GitOps

-Armory can deploy manifests or kustomize packages.
-You can configure Armory to redeploy itself (or use a separate Armory) with a trigger on the git repository containing its configuration.
+Armory Enterprise can deploy manifests or Kustomize packages.
+You can configure Armory Enterprise to redeploy itself (or use a separate Armory Enterprise) with a trigger on the git repository containing its configuration.

-A change to Armory's configuration follows:
+A change to Armory Enterprise's configuration follows:

 > Pull Request --> Approval --> Configuration Merged --> Pipeline Trigger in Spinnaker --> Deploy Updated SpinnakerService